pbmoeller/libAwesomeMC/readme.md

     - Remove anvil namespace
   - Round vs. curly braces
   - Use size_t when dealing with sizes of containers
-  - Use templates for tags
-    - Abstract Intermediate class `NumberTag` for number tags : char, short, int, long, float, double
-    - Abstract Intermediate class `ArrayTag` for array tags : byte array, int array, long array
   - Use instanciated unit tests to test the template types.
   - Evaluate Header initialization instead of Initialization in constructors
   - Evaluate getter/setter in hpp/cpp, inline?
   - Evaluate getter name without "get" and just the Type name, see.
 Qt